 If you’ve decided that you’re not quite ready to put your home on the market and you’d prefer to invest in home improvements, you may want to consider a home equity loan or a line of credit.
 We offer competitive rates for home equity loans or lines of credit and a small home improvement loan.

 New Jersey is a hot real estate market and it’s not expected to cool down anytime soon.
-If the time is right for you to buy or sell, talk to our mortgage team today and they can guide you through the process.
+If the time is right for you to buy or sell, talk to our mortgage team today so they can guide you through the process.